-Disadvantaged communities (DACs) in the Kings Basin Region face widespread drinking water and wastewater challenges.
-In many cases local Integrated Regional Water Management (IRWM) planning groups have experienced challenges engaging disadvantaged communities within their planning areas.
-The Kings Basin DAC Pilot Project Study (KBDAC Study or Study) was undertaken to enable the Kings Basin Water Authority (KBWA) to investigate and develop solutions for DACs that could be integrated into IRWM planning efforts for the Kings Basin Region.
+Disadvantaged communities (DACs) in the Upper Kings Basin region face widespread drinking water and wastewater challenges.
+In many cases local Integrated Regional Water Management (IRWM) planning groups have been challenged engaging disadvantaged communities within their planning areas.
+This Upper Kings Basin DAC Pilot Project Study (UKB Study) was undertaken to enable the Kings Basin Water Authority (KBWA) to investigate and develop solutions for DACs that can be integrated into IRWM planning efforts for the region.

-The KBWA is managing the Study in conjunction with a Project Team of consultants, including Provost and Pritchard Consulting Group, Community Water Center, and Self Help Enterprises.
+The KBWA is managing the Project in conjunction with a Project Team of consultants, including Community Water Center, Provost and Pritchard Consulting Group, and Self Help Enterprises.